 2. Exit (Serbia)

 My urge to experience this music festival started back in 2011 when I went backpacking around Europe.
-Wanting to see as much live music as I could over there, Exit festival in Serbia made it’s way to the list but unfortunately didn’t get ticked off in the end.
+Wanting to see as much live music as I could over there, Exit music festival in Serbia made it’s way to the list but unfortunately, I didn’t make it in the end.

-Getting ready for action in 2015 from the 15th – 18th of July (plenty of time to get there!), Exit Music Festival is one of the biggest European summer festivals around.
-Originally started as a student movement fighting for peace and democracy, Exit festival is held at the Petrovaradin Fortress, Novi Sad Serbia – famous for it’s unreal festival atmosphere and superb acoustics.
+Getting ready for action in 2015 from the 15th – 18th of July (plenty of time to get there!), Exit is one of the biggest European summer festivals around.
+Originally started as a student movement fighting for peace and democracy, Exit music festival is held at the Petrovaradin Fortress, Novi Sad Serbia – famous for it’s unreal atmosphere and superb acoustics.

 3. Glastonbury (England)